kledsonhugo/azure-ado-selfagent/README.md

-# Azure DevOps Self-hosted agent
+# Azure DevOps Self-hosted agents

 An agent that you set up and manage on your own to run jobs is a self-hosted agent.